 Department store anchors include Dillard's, JC Penney, Macy's, and Nordstrom.
 The food court offers a wide selection of vendors and plenty of seating around a cozy fireplace.
-There isn't a movie theater within the mall, but United Artist Stadium 12 is close by and for a larger selection, AMC Theaters 24 in Highlands Ranch is a 10-minute drive away.
+There isn't a movie theater within the mall, but AMC Theaters 24 in Highlands Ranch is a 10-minute drive away.

 Located halfway between Denver and Boulder, Flatiron Crossing makes a convenient meeting point between the two cities.
 Department store anchors include Dillard's, Macy's, and Nordstrom.
 Other specialty stores include Pottery Barn and Crate & Barrel.
-A movie theater and several restaurant chains such as PF Changs and Il Fornaio are also located in the outdoor section of the mall.
+A movie theater and several restaurant chains such as P.F.
+Chang's and California Pizza Kitchen are also located in the outdoor section of the mall.

 The only downside to the mall is the lack of signage directing shoppers back to the highway.
 Keep an eye out or you'll end up going the wrong direction on Route 36.